Web links tend to change over time. If you find a broken link on this page, please let our webmaster know.

-Currently on Peer Visiting team at the Shepherd Center and Shepherd Pathways, RoseAnn drowned while snorkeling in 2006.
+Currently on the Peer Visiting team at the Shepherd Center and Shepherd Pathways, RoseAnn drowned while snorkeling in 2006.
 She is a wife and mom of 2 children.
 Read more about RoseAnn's remarkable steps to recovery on her CaringBridge page.

 In his own words, Craig J. Phillips is "a traumatic brain injury survivor, a master's level rehabilitation counselor, an educator, and a motivational/inspirational speaker with a message of hope."
 Craig's traumatic brain injury occurred in 1967, when he was 10 years old.
 He underwent brain surgery.
 "Rehabilitation did not exist in 1967 for brain injury, thus he had to teach himself how to walk, talk, read, write and speak in complete sentences."
 His very informative website is Second Chance to Live, and his story is on the My About Page.

 Diane is currently on our Peer Visiting team at the Shepherd Center; she was in a horrendous car wreck 5 years ago and has had over 35 surgeries.
 Diane is a wife and mother of 2 children, and she has authored a book on brain injury, Head Lights For Dark Roads: Packing Humor and Hope for the Unexpected Trip Through traumatic brain injury.

 On April 4, 2006, at the age of 23, Saul crashed in a professional bicycle race.
 He fell into a coma, sustaining substantial bodily damage and a traumatic brain injury.
 His outlook was bleak.
 Medical professionals did not know if he would survive, and if he did, what kind of life he would lead.
-Read more about Saul's remarkable comeback and mission in life.
+Read more about Saul's remarkable comeback and mission in life, the Raisin' Hope Foundation.